 Enterprise peer review sites are becoming firmly established as part of the enterprise buyer ecosystem.
 Gartner Peer Insights, the youngest of the so-called “big four” players, turns five years old in November, while trailblazer IT Central Station launched eight years ago this month.

 Vendors programs must keep pace with the maturing review market

-As the reviews market continues to develop, vendors must keep moving – not only to improve rankings, but also to more deeply leverage the growing depth of sales and marketing insight available, which ranges from buyer sentiment to the search for quotable quotes.
+As the reviews market continues to develop, vendors must keep moving to improve rankings and more deeply leverage the growing depth of sales and marketing insight available, which ranges from buyer sentiment to the search for quotable quotes.

 However – and this might be a surprise for anyone who has gone down the rabbit hole – there are still some vendors that have resisted the opportunity to embrace peer reviews.

 The fact that some vendors haven’t figured it out is clear just by looking at their reviews – or the lack of them.
 Some vendors are underperforming despite the emergence in 2020 of some compelling reasons why they really should be engaging by now – for example, G2 passing one million reviews, and Gartner cutting all vendor-provided references for Magic Quadrants in favor of Peer Insights.

 Although the consensus is that the occasional dud review helps lend review sites some valuable credibility (in fact, IT Central boss Russell Rothstein argues that any vendor with only five-star reviews is not just unrealistic but actually toxic), some vendors have still not acted on scathing criticism in reviews.